The Sequence of Kai

 I’ve got time to kill so I decide to follow up on what Walsh mentioned about Elm’s presence online.
 Sure enough a search of ‘ELM MODERN PROPHET’ directs me to a channel with a not so modest 5 million subscribers.

-It’s modeled as if it’s run by a fan of this guy, with titles like ‘Elm converts sceptic of the gospel’ and ‘Elm, amazing debate with atheist philosopher’, but it’s got a check mark so he must be affiliated some way.
+It’s modelled as if it’s run by a fan of this guy, with titles like ‘Elm converts sceptic of the gospel’ and ‘Elm, amazing debate with atheist philosopher’, but it’s got a checkmark so he must be affiliated some way.

 I click on his most viewed video and scroll down to the comments.